 8. Now, click on the drop-down beside the option and choose any drive letter (Like “F:“).

-9. Finally, click on “OK” to apply the changes on your computer.
+9. Finally, click on “OK” to apply the changes to your computer.

 Close Computer Management window.

-Further, press Windows key + E to open File Explorer window.
+Try to access the USB drive.
 You will be able to see the usb drive and access it.

 Your problem will be solved.